featured-image

 becoming-a-foreign-exchange-student-step-by-step-guide

-Becoming a foreign exchange student is exciting, but the process is not that much.
-This process will require some research and planning beforehand if you want to have a memorable experience.
-You want to find the right exchange program, a host country, search for scholarships, etc. If this looks intimidating to you, don’t worry!
+You want to find the right exchange program, a host country, and find a scholarship If this looks intimidating to you, don’t worry!
 Our guide will provide you with the information you need before and during your application process.

 1. Research study programs